omodara12/Oibsip_Task-4/image/document/dataset/README.md

 ![](https://github.com/omodara12/Oibsip_Task-4/blob/main/residual%20plo.png)
 ##### The residuals are centered around zero, which is expected in a good model.
 ##### There are some randomness in the spread, indicating the model is not strongly biased in one direction.
+## Conclusion
+##### This project demonstrates the full cycle of predictive modeling using linear regression.
+Starting with data exploration and cleaning—especially the impact of outliers—we progressed through encoding, modeling, and evaluation.